Sarzameen: Production

-Development

-Sarzameen was announced in 2023 as a co-production between Dharma Productions and Star Studios.
-It is directed by Kayoze Irani, son of actor Boman Irani, and marks his debut as a feature filmmaker.
+Sarzameen was announced in 2023 as a co-production between Dharma Productions and Star Studios, starring Prithviraj Sukumaran, Kajol, and Ibrahim Ali Khan.
+It marks the directorial debut Kayoze Irani, the son of actor Boman Irani.
 The project was initially developed with a focus on familial and ideological conflict set within the socio-political context of Kashmir.

-Casting

-The film features Ibrahim Ali Khan in one of his early acting roles, alongside Prithviraj Sukumaran and Kajol.

 Soundtrack

-The film's soundtrack is composed by Vishal Khurana K, with the lyrics written by Kausar Munir.
-Mere Murshid Mere Yaara is composed by Vishal Mishra with the lyrics written by Jaani.
+The film's soundtrack is composed by Vishal Khurana K and Vishal Mishra, with the lyrics written by Kausar Munir and Jaani.